-This course is a study of the history and background of the Umonhon People beginning with the protohistory of origin stories including retracing the footprint of earlier movements; the history of early contact with European fur traders and explorers, encountering treaties, removal, and the reservation system.
+This course is a study of the history and background of the Umonhon People beginning with origin stories; the history of interaction and interrelation with other Tribal Nations and peoples; the history of early contact with European fur traders and explorers, encountering treaties, removal, and the reservation system.
 The course examines the present impact of continued loss of land, cultural and language erosion, in addition to challenging particular treaty stipulations, federal legislation such as P.L.
 280, and case law such as Blackbird Bend and Nebraska v.
 Parker decisions.
 (Previously known as NAS 206)